How to Deal with a Rat Problem

 • Policies Provided By sagic

-Signs of a Rat Infestation
+Signs Of A Rat Infestation

 If you think you are dealing with a rat problem but aren’t completely sure yet, a few telltale signs to look out for include: